 A decent example would be Life Insurance Broker at AIG Insurance.
 We can pretty much guess what this person does and what they sell.
-We also recognise the brand.
+We also recognize the brand.
 What we don’t know is who the target audience is; could be individuals and it could be corporate policies.

 The best example would be where you manually go in and change the headline to a marketing phrase that is relevant to your target audience.
 If you have a personal brand statement you’ll want to use it here.
 Helping Farmers Sell Truckloads of Turnips is a good start, but still, it can be even more targeted.
 Helping British Farmers Sell Truckloads of Class I Turnips is even better.
-By reading this we instantly know what the person does, whom they do it for and that they have at least some sense of humour.
+By reading this we instantly know what the person does, whom they do it for, and that they have at least some sense of humor.

 5 Tips to get you started:

-- First think value proposition – how do you provide value?
+- First, think value proposition – how do you provide value?
 Be as specific as possible here and remember the old saying: “the nicher, the richer”.

 - Think target audience – whom do you provide value for and who will read this?
-It’s not always the end customer that is the decision maker.
+It’s not always the end customer that is the decision-maker.

 - Now think keywords, pepper your headline with the keywords that you think people will do searches for.
-The more technical terms here the better (software, standards, certifications etc).
+The more technical terms here the better (software, standards, certifications, etc).

 - Finally, think memorable.
 Your greatest challenge online is to be remembered so be creative and/or funny so that your headline sticks with the people that matter.